 All passive treatment systems are unique.
-The sludge storage capacity for passive components varies from component to component and site to site.
+The sludge storage capacity for passive components varies from component to component and over time with variable discharge characteristics.
 Design capacity is based upon available water quality monitoring data and published references.
 Higher flow rates and poorer water quality can substantially affect the design life.
 When the storage capacity of the system is diminished by approximately one half, the sludge should be removed.
 Prior to removal, the system and water quality should be evaluated to determine if reconstruction is necessary.
 Advances in technology and changes in raw drainage quality and quantity should be considered to determine if revisions to the size and/or design of the system is advantageous.

 Replacement considerations include: